How To Plan Travel as a Digital Nomad: 3 Quick Tips

 Last year when I was working online while traveling seven countries, I knew which weeks would require focused work presence and which were more flexible.

 While I still got work in daily, I knew that in New Zealand I'd have to spend at least 2-3 days of the five I was there to hunker down and get work done.

 The Airbnb I stayed in had WiFi and a desk, so I spent a lot of time "at home" working.
-When the WiFi went out (#travelprobs), I went down the street to a Starbucks and then a Wendy's to use their internet and attend a meeting.
+When the WiFi went out (#travelprobs), I went down the street to a Starbucks - which was the first Starbucks I had wifi trouble with - and then a Wendy's to use their internet so I could attend a meeting.

 Set aside the first few hours of your day for work before exploring